nuuuwan/news_lk3_data/README.md

 *2024-09-23 22:14:00* · [`adaderanalk`](https://www.adaderana.lk/news/102223/former-sri-lankan-president-gotabaya-arrives-in-kathmandu-report) · `en`

-Former president of Sri Lanka Gotabaya Rajapaksa has landed at the Tribhuvan International Airport via Sri Lankan Airlines on Monday.
+Former president of Sri Lanka Gotabaya Rajapaksa has landed at the Tribhuvan International Airport in Kathmandu, Nepal via Sri Lankan Airlines on Monday.

 A source within the embassy stated that he has plans to visit different Buddhist sites and is also scheduled to visit Bharatpur.